 We welcome all ages as we believe a diverse workforce that is reflective of everyone who lives in our community is the best way to be effective.
 No matter your age, you bring important skills and perspectives that are key tools for being a police officer.

-Applicants for the Police Constable Degree Apprenticeship (PCDA) must hold a minimum Level 2 English and Maths qualifications and one Level 3 qualification.
-For applicants who do not possess a Level 3 (or equivalent qualification) there is an online assessment that can be taken.
-If successful in this online assessment, applicants can progress to the next stage.
+Applicants for the Police Constable Degree Apprenticeship (PCDA) must hold a minimum Level 2 English Language and Maths qualifications and a Level 3 qualification (2 x A Levels or equivalent).
+For applicants who do not possess a Level 3 qualification you must complete a competency based Personal Statement, detailing your experience and ability to work at degree level.
+If your statement is successful you will move to the next stage of the recruitment process.

-Level 2 qualifications can be proved by having GCSEs graded A*-C or 9-4 or an equivalent, such as Level 2 Functional or Essential Skills.
+Level 2 qualifications can be proved by having GCSEs graded A*-C / 9-4 or an equivalent, such as Level 2 Functional Skills.

-Level 3 qualifications can proved by having A or AS Level graded A*-C, or equivalent qualification such as NVQ or Diploma.
+Level 3 qualifications can proved by having 2 A Levels or equivalent qualification in any subject.

 A full list of qualifications and what level they relate to can be found on the GOV.UK website.